 NM Areas Reviewed Findings X Clinicians documented the medication reconciliation process that included the fluoroquinolone.
-We did not find documentation that medication reconciliation included the newly prescribed fluoroquinolone in 17 (44 percent) of 39 patient EHRs. Х Written information on the patient's prescribed medications was provided at the end of the outpatient encounter.
-We did not find documentation that 13 (33 percent) of 39 patients received written information that included the fluoroquinolone.
-X Medication counseling/education for the fluoroquinolone was documented in the patients' EHRs.
-We did not find documentation of medication counseling that included the fluoroquinolone in 16 (41 percent) of 39 patients' EHRs.
-Clinicians documented the evaluation of each patient's level of understanding for the education provided.
+We did not find documentation that medication reconciliation included the newly prescribed fluoroquinolone in 6 (15 percent) of 40 patient EHRs.
+Written information on the patient's prescribed medications was provided at the end of the outpatient encounter.
+Medication counseling/education for the fluoroquinolone was documented in the patients' EHRs. Х Clinicians documented the evaluation of each patient's level of understanding for the education provided.
+Clinicians did not document the level of understanding for 8 (20 percent) of 40 patients.
 The facility complied with local policy.